You Can Touch Dinosaur Bones at the Morrison Natural History Museum

 The second floor also includes living amphibians, including a herkimer monitor lizard, snakes, and box turtles.
 Those brave enough can touch a milk snake named Sylvia during a guided tour.
 My son and I got to touch Sylvia, but my daughter stayed far away.

 For me, the highlight of our tour was going into the lab where we were able to watch Matt, the museum director, diligently clearing away the stone from an apatosaurus fossil.
 The fossil he was working on had come to the lab after 18 laborious months extracting the specimen from a larger rock, and he was working on a portion that appeared to encase something in addition to the apatosaurus bone.

 After watching Matt at work, we had the opportunity to work as paleontologists.
-After putting on the appropriate safety goggles, we were handed sophisticated machinery and given a chance to break away rock to expose a fossil.
+After putting on the appropriate safety goggles, we received sophisticated machinery and got a chance at breaking away rock, exposing a fossil.
 It felt like a once-in-a-lifetime experience.
-However, each tour group goes into the lab and is allowed the same opportunity, so we could go back and do it again.
+However, each tour group goes into the lab, getting the same opportunity, so we can go back and do it again.

 Tours of the museum last 45-minutes to one hour.
 The tour guides cater the experience to your interests, which makes each tour special.
 Since it is a small museum, you get the feeling that you are part of the family when you visit.
 Everyone was very welcoming and had a genuine interest in sharing as much as possible about the history of the region and the unique exhibits.
-Even though there were 11 people in our group, it felt like each person got a personal tour.
+Even though we had 11 people in our group, it felt like each person got a personal tour.
 There were many opportunities to ask questions, take pictures, and touch the bones.
-Our tour included seven kids, and all were given a chance to share their knowledge about dinosaurs.
+Our tour included seven kids, and each got a chance to share their knowledge about dinosaurs.
 Our family left learning something new and holding a greater appreciation for the work of paleontologists.

 We suggest these other attractions near the museum.